ilhan-mstf/puppeteer-investigation/README.md

 -->

 ### When do you really need end-to-end testing?
 End-to-end tests are useful to identify problems in user journeys.
 User journeys are the flows that a user can follow in your application.
 Therefore, the idea of end-to-end tests is to imitate a user's behavior in certain flows from start to end to ensure that everything works as expected.
 Running end-to-end tests are slower than to unit tests since they can touch many components of your application or third party services.
 As a result, we can think of them as expensive in terms of resources that reserved for them.
-For instance, assume that you want to run end-to-end tests of a web application, to accomplish this you need to run a browser and this browser consumes a significant amount of memory.
+For instance, assume that you want to run end-to-end tests of a web application, to accomplish this you need to run a browser and this browser consumes significant amount of memory.
 Furthermore, the initialization of the browser and the other components takes a lot of time.
 Hence, only relying on end-to-end tests is not preferable in terms of development efficiency.
-Therefore, you may want to write end-to-end tests for high-value interactions of your application.
+Therefore, you may want to write end-to-end tests for high-value interactions of your application such as checkout, login, etc.

 ## What is Puppeteer?
 [Puppeteer](https://pptr.dev/) provides a high-level API to control Chrome or Chromium programmatically.
 It is an open-source Nodejs library.
-Puppeteer runs headless (i.e. a browser that doesn't have a user interface) by default, but can be configured to run full (non-headless) Chrome or Chromium.
+Puppeteer runs headless (i.e. a browser that doesn't have a user interface) by default, but it can be configured to run full (non-headless) Chrome or Chromium.

 With this tool, you can run your web application on a browser and imitate user actions programmatically.